jmtc7/autoware-course/02_ROS2_101/README.md

 - **URDF and TF** - Matrix Math for 3D Operations: TF stands for *Transform* and URDF for *Universal Robot Description Format*.
 They are tools for automatically calculating robot geometry using matrix math.

 ### [Jumping in the Deep End - Environment Setup](https://youtu.be/FTA4Ia2vLS8?t=1000)
-After the [Lesson 01](https://github.com/jmtc7/autoware-course/tree/master/01_development_environment), ADE is already installed and working using the Autoware instructions.
+After the [Lecture 01](https://github.com/jmtc7/autoware-course/tree/master/01_development_environment), ADE is already installed and working using the Autoware instructions.
 Next thing to do is to update the system, and install ROS Dashing and some tools.
 To do so, the commands to be executed are:

 ```bash
 # Enter the environment